Jaswine/smart-check-scanner-backend/README.md

 ## Documentation

-After running the project you can see the documentation the documentation here:
+After running the project, you can view the documentation here:

 **_Swagger_**: